lucas-streanga/Processor-Project/README.md

 to create loops.
 The processor includes some special instructions for ease of use such as PRNR (print register value) and PRNM (print memory value).

+  # Compilation

+  The program includes a Makefile for compilation.
+Running **make** will compile the program as expected. **make debug** can be used to enable debug printouts during program execution to check instruction decoding and other details. **make cleanup** is used to delete object files.
+No dependencies other than GCC and the C and C++ standard libraries are required.

 # Sample Program
 ```
 00001000000010000000001111111111 # move 16384 into register 0